Table of Contents

 ACI statistics enable trend analysis and troubleshooting.
 Statistics gathering can be configured for ongoing or on-demand collection.
 Statistics provide real-time measures of observed objects.
 Statistics can be collected in cumulative counters and gauges.
 Policies define what statistics are gathered, at what intervals, and what actions to take.
 For example, a policy could raise a fault on an EPG if a threshold of dropped packets on an ingress VLAN is greater than 1000 per second.

-Cisco IT uses the ACI API to integrated the monitoring, alerting, and statistics capabilities of the ACI fabric with the Cisco in-house data center monitoring system.
+Cisco IT uses the ACI API to integrate the monitoring, alerting, and statistics capabilities of the ACI fabric with the Cisco in-house data center monitoring system.

 The Cisco ACI architecture allows application requirements to define the network.
 This architecture simplifies, optimizes, and accelerates the entire application deployment life cycle.
 The separation of logical data center constructs from the physical equipment enables dynamic automated placement of any workload anywhere in the fabric.